learning-zone/css-basics/README.md

   </div>
 </div>
 ```
-**General Sibling Combinator**: A selector that uses a general sibling combinator matches elements based on sibling relationships.
+**vii) General Sibling Combinator**: A selector that uses a general sibling combinator matches elements based on sibling relationships.
 The selected elements are beside each other in the HTML.
 ```css
 h2 ~ p {
    margin-bottom: 20px;